José Cifuentes

-José Adoni Cifuentes Charcopa (born 12 March 1999) is an Ecuadorian professional footballer who plays as a central midfielder for Major League Soccer club Toronto FC, on loan from club Rangers, and the Ecuador national team.
+José Adoni Cifuentes Charcopa (born 12 March 1999) is an Ecuadorian professional footballer who plays as a central midfielder for club Rangers and the Ecuador national team.

 Cifuentes began his club career in Ecuadorian football with Universidad Católica and América de Quito.
 He joined MLS club Los Angeles FC in January 2020.
 He made more than 100 appearances for LAFC and helped them win the Supporters' Shield and MLS Cup double in 2022.
 Cifuentes signed for Rangers in August 2023.

 Cifuentes played youth international football for Ecuador at under-20 and under-23 levels.
 He made his senior international debut in September 2019.

 Club career

 Universidad Católica and América de Quito

 Cifuentes began his career at Ecuadorian club Universidad Católica, having joined their youth system in 2014.
 He was sent on loan to América de Quito from the 2017 season until the end of the 2019 season.

 Los Angeles FC

 In January 2020, Cifuentes joined Major League Soccer club Los Angeles FC on a four-year contract, for a reported transfer fee of $3 million.
 He helped LAFC win the Supporters' Shield and MLS Cup double in the 2022 season, and reach the final of the 2023 CONCACAF Champions League.